Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Results and discussion

 \subsection{Performance with biased and limited LD data}

 From the results in Section~\ref{sec:fullLD}, it becomes clear how predicting the MFD for a city, even while exploiting the full set of available detectors, is no trivial task as each set of LDs rarely captures all the portions of the fundamental diagram.
-The problem quickly becomes intractable for a traditional machine-learning model, when fewer LD recordings (and thus data points) are available.
+The problem quickly becomes intractable for a traditional Machine Learning model, when fewer LD recordings (and thus data points) are available.
 Still, this is a common occurrence in real life case studies, as many cities do not have full LD coverage.
-To overcome this challenge, the MAML was designed and the results reported in the following demonstrate how it manages to transfer generalizable patterns and exploit them to predict MFDs in cases with limited LD data.
+To overcome this challenge, the developed framework exploits Meta-Learning to learn a shared representations that allows the NN model to exploit the generalizable patterns and predict MFDs in cases with limited LD data.
 As mentioned in Section~\ref{sec:MAMLexp}, different shares of randomly selected detectors are adopted for training, with varying values of 75, 50, 25 and 10 LDs.
 It should again be stressed how this is not a trivial hurdle, as the average number of available detectors being around 250 (Fig.~\ref{fig:29_averages}), with peaks of up to 2620.
+The experiments are designed to capture data scarcity conditions in different settings, as LDs are randomly sampled and the order of the cities is modified across 50 experiments (which ensures that different cities are considered as "data scarce" across experiments).
 Starting from a subset of 75 LDs, MAML accomplishes so (an extract of the results is provided in Fig.~\ref{fig:MAML75performance}).
 As mentioned in Section~\ref{sec:methodology}, MFD parameters and results have been normalized.
-Still, it is worth reporting the average, not normalized results to appreciate the improved performance of the MAML.
-We report these values in Table~\ref{tab:moeavg}.
-For example, it can be seen how, with 75 LDs, the average MSE for MAML is of 8590, against an average MSE of 26088 for the MTPINN.
-For the MSE, the meta-model trained on 75 detector datasets has the lowest median and the narrowest distribution (values reported in Table~\ref{tab:numericalresults}), indicating that it performs the best and is consistent in predictions, to a level rivaling the performance of the bi-parabolic model, as shown in Fig.~\ref{fig:msecomparison}.
+For the MSE, the meta-model trained on 75 detector datasets has the lowest median and the narrowest distribution (as it can be seen in Fig.~\ref{fig:msecomparison} and the values reported in Table~\ref{tab:numericalresults}), indicating that it performs the best and is consistent in predictions, to a level rivaling the performance of the bi-parabolic model, as shown in Fig.~\ref{fig:msecomparison}.

 Similar results are achieved for 50, 25 and 10 LDs, the full normalized set is reported in the Github repository at https://github.com/s184227/MAML\_for\_MFD.
 Fig.~\ref{fig:MAMLotherperf} shows how the MAML performs on the most challenging of scenarios, with only 10 LDs per city.